 We hope this communication finds you and your loved ones safe and healthy.
-Our communities have been through a lot over the last many months and with continued efforts, we are hopeful that we will all be able to return to our normal lives and routines at some point in the not-so-distant future.
+Our communities have been through a lot over the last two years and with continued efforts by all, we are hopeful that we will all be able to get to a better place sometime in 2022.

 You will notice changes in our office like new patient screening protocols, staggered appointment times to ensure social distancing, HEPA 13 air purification units, and additional PPE worn by our team members.
 However, one thing remains the same: our dedication to your health and safety.
 According to the U.S. Centers for Disease Control and Prevention, there have been no COVID-19 clusters associated with dental care.
 We are committed to continuing to follow the most stringent and up-to-date infection control guidelines to keep our patients safe from all transmissible diseases, COVID-19 included.